-Making a conscious effort to defer to your dom in small ways that are a part of your everyday life will instantly help you both feel more connected to your dynamic, although this doesn’t mean that you should turn into a doormat.
+Making a conscious effort to defer to your dominant in small ways that are a part of your everyday life will instantly help you both feel more connected to your dynamic.
+However, this doesn’t mean that you should turn into a doormat.
 Sublimate your wants and needs or start living like a creepy Stepford wife (unless that’s your kink, of course).
-Your dom isn’t more important than you are.
+Your dominant isn’t more important than you are.
 You should only ignore your preferences if you have freely chosen so to do.

-If your dominant cannot trust you to use your safeword when you’re unhappy, they’ll never feel safe doing all the things you’d like to try together.
+If a dominant cannot trust a submissive to use ar safeword when they're unhappy, they’ll never feel safe doing all the things they'd like to try together.
 If they constantly need to worry that you might not be into it, they won’t be able to let themselves go and relax into the role you both want them to take.

 Consent is a massively complex subject, but in BDSM the basics are pretty clear-cut.
-If you’ve agreed on a safeword in advance and you’re not using it, then you haven’t withdrawn your consent in a way your dom can understand.
+If you’ve agreed on a safeword in advance and you’re not using it, then you haven’t withdrawn your consent in a way your dominant can understand.
 Don’t put yourself through the consequences of being in that position.
-And don’t put your dom in the position of having to worry that you might.
+And don’t put your dominant in the position of having to worry that you might.

 The trouble is that every time you do that, you break the fourth wall.
 BDSM dynamics are in some sense a fiction.
 No matter how real they feel to the people who live inside them.
 A lot of their success depends on you maintaining that fiction.

 We all break our rules sometimes.
 If you want to be in a relationship that has rules, the only way to make it work for you both is to try and stick to them.
 That means confessing as quickly as possible when you haven’t.
 Otherwise, all you’re doing is cheating yourself and your partner out of the kind of relationship you’ve always wanted to have.